TEDx in a Box

 The idea for TEDx in a Box came from TEDxKibera, a TEDx event held in the slums of Nairobi.
-Despite a lack of quality local resources, the event was a resounding success.
+Despite a lack of quality local resources, the event was an extraordinary success.
 With TEDx in a Box, individuals in developing communities are delivered all the resources they need in order to organize a TEDx event, packaged in a portable box.

 Designed by consultants at IDEO, TEDx in a Box contains everything needed to host a TEDx event: a projector, subtitled TED talks, a sound system, microphones and a how-to guide.